isaacnmm/pestpolicy-hugo2XX/content/posts/harris-bed-bug-killer-review/index.md

 - The packaging is too heavy not suitable for travel
 - The spray formula won'tkill bed bug eggs **Caution:**
 Bed bugs have developed pesticide resistance over the years.
-Therefore, it's advisable to use� Harris Bed Bug Killer in combination with other bed bug control products like steamers
+Therefore, it's advisable to use Harris Bed Bug Killer in combination with other bed bug control products like steamers
 .
 ## #2: My Detailed Review